engtuncay/engtuncay.github.io/csharp-dotnet/wpf/wpf-notes-16-list-controls.md

 We specify that the ItemsControl should use a WrapPanel as its template by declaring one in the ItemsPanelTemplate property and just for fun, we throw in an ItemTemplate that causes the strings to be rendered as buttons.
 You can use any of the  WPF panels, but some are more useful than others.

-Another good example is the UniformGrid panel, where we can define a number of columns and then have our items neatly shown in equally-wide columns:
+Another good example is the `UniformGrid panel`, where we can define a number of columns and then have our items neatly shown in equally-wide columns:

 ```xml
 <Window x:Class="WpfTutorialSamples.ItemsControl.ItemsControlPanelSample"